missionpinball/mpf-docs/install/mac.rst

 2. Update MPF and link it with OS X
 -----------------------------------

-The final step is to run a command which will update MPF and make it available from anywhere on your system.
-We've created a script to do this for you, so all you have to do is double click on the RunMeOnce.command file.
+Double click on the RunMeOnce.command file.
 You may be told that you can't open this file due to security restrictions.
 If you do, go to the Security & Privacy pane in System Preferences and choose "Allow apps downloaded from anywhere."
-You can turn this off agian after you run the script (or it will turn off automatically after 30 days).
+You can turn this off again after you run the script (or it will turn off automatically after 30 days).

 When you run the script, you'll be prompted for your password.
 After you enter it, you'll be ready to go in just a few seconds!

 This command does a few things:

-First, it connects to the internet and downloads / updates MPF to the latest version.
+* Connects to the internet and downloads / updates MPF and MPF-MC to the latest versions.

-Second, it registers a system-wide shortcut called ``mpf`` with your system, so that when you're in your pinball machine folder you can type ``mpf`` and it will be able to find the MPF launch command inside the MPF app.
+* Registers a system-wide shortcut called ``mpf`` so when you're in your pinball machine folder you can type ``mpf`` and it will be able to find the MPF launch command inside the MPF app.

-Finally, it registers a command ``kivy`` which is a link to the copy of Python that's included inside the MPF app package, which is actually based on a media framework called Kivy.
-(You'll need this if you want to update anything inside the MPF app without having to re-download the whole thing again.)
+* Registers registers a system-wide shortcut called ``kivy`` which is a link to the copy of Python that's included inside the MPF app package, (which is based on the `Kivy Python media library <https://kivy.org>`_ (You'll use this command in the future to update MPF and MPF-MC in your MPF.app package without having to re-download the whole thing again.)

 3. Test your installation
 -------------------------